-The required workplace poster is available for download here:
+The required workplace poster is available for download in a variety of languages here: http://sicktimeinfo.minneapolismn.gov/employer-resources.html.

-http://www.ci.minneapolis.mn.us/www/groups/public/@citycoordinator/documents/webcontent/wcmsp-187584.pdf.

 42.)
 Q: What are the requirements for notifying employees about their balance of available sick and safe time hours?